-- (1.5) "Consent" means cooperation in act or attitude pursuant to an exercise of free will and with knowledge of the nature of the act.
+(1.5) "Consent" means cooperation in act or attitude pursuant to an exercise of free will and with knowledge of the nature of the act.
 A current or previous relationship shall not be sufficient to constitute consent under the provisions of this part 4.
-Submission under the influence of fear shall not constitute consent. - (3) "Physically helpless" means unconscious, asleep, or otherwise unable to indicate willingness to act.
+Submission under the influence of fear shall not constitute consent.
+(2) "Druging the balances" means uncertained and the provision under the influence of fear shall not constitute consent.

+(3) "Physically helpless" means unconscious, asleep, or otherwise unable to indicate willingness to act.